 What kind of apple to use?

 Depending on who you listen to, certain kinds of apples are better than others for apple crisp.
 But it’s really about personal preference.
 I say use what you like.
-Granny Smith is a popular choice, but it is not my favorite because of the tartness and firmness.
+Granny Smith is a popular choice, but it is not my favorite because of its tartness and firmness.
 On the other hand, McIntosh is not recommended as they are softer and don’t hold up as well baked for a long period.
 However, I frequently use them in combination with firmer apples.
-I think the meshing of tender soft and slightly firmer apples provides a more palatable textural experience.
-I use a ratio of at least 50% of a firm apple with McIntosh making up the balance.
+I think the meshing of tender, soft, and slightly firmer apples provides a more palatable textural experience.
+I use a ratio of at least 50% of a firm apple, with McIntosh making up the balance.

 Can you make ahead and bake later?

 Both unbaked and baked apple crisps can also be frozen.
 Wrap tightly in several layers of aluminum foil and freeze for up to 3 months.
-Defrost in the refrigerator for at least 24 hours prior to baking or reheating.
+Defrost in the refrigerator for at least 24 hours before baking or reheating.

 How to store: